kelseyabreu/biomastersCampaign/README.md

 ```
 PANDO (during battle):
 "Energy flows from sun to life.
-I have captured photons
-for 80,000 years.
-I have converted light to sugar
+I have captured photons for 80,000 years.
-through 29 billion days.
+Converted light to sugar through 29 million days.
 Show me you understand the source."

 [Player must demonstrate efficient producer chains]